ronalchn/ajax_pagination/README.md

  */
 ```

-To use this on Rails 3.0, or without using the asset pipeline, read [Installation without the Asset Pipeline](https://github.com/ronalchn/ajax_pagination/wiki/Installing-without-the-Asset-Pipeline) guide.
+To use this on Rails 3.0, or without using the asset pipeline, read the [Installation without the Asset Pipeline](https://github.com/ronalchn/ajax_pagination/wiki/Installing-without-the-Asset-Pipeline) guide.

 ## Basic Usage
 In the ActionView, use ajax_section to declare a section, and ajax_link_to to create a link loading content into the section: